Canada goose: Eurasia

+An attempt to translocate breeding pairs away from agricultural zones in the 50s and 60s backfired, causing establishment of new subpopulations and an overall population explosion.
+The British populations are most concentrated in South East England and the Midlands, but have spread from there into moorlands, upland waters, and human-occupied areas.
+The species' spread and naturalization are due to the lack of competing animals in its ecological niche as a large aquatic bird that favors parks and open woodlands, as the only significant competitor to it is the mute swan, alongside the creation of favorable breeding areas through the establishment of reservoirs and flooded gravel pits and the introduced populations losing their instinct to migrate.

+Ecologically, Canada geese have been observed to drive away native ducks and swans from nesting areas due to the press of their greater numbers, and to overgraze the shoots and rhizomes of aquatic plants.
+Their droppings also contribute to eutrophication in water.
+They are also considered to be a potential agricultural and park pest due to their heavy grazing of vegetation.
+While adult birds lack predators outside of humans, goslings and eggs are taken by European mink, Eurasian otter, and mute swans.

+European birds are mostly descended from the nominate subspecies B. c. canadensis, likely with some contributions from the subspecies B. c. maxima.

 New Zealand

 Canada geese were introduced as a game bird into New Zealand in 1905.
 They have become a problem in some areas by fouling pastures and damaging crops.
 They were protected under the Wildlife Act 1953 and the population was managed by Fish and Game New Zealand, which culled excessive bird numbers.
 In 2011, the government removed the protection status, allowing anyone to kill the birds.

 Behavior

 Like most geese, the Canada goose is naturally migratory with the wintering range being most of the United States.
 The calls overhead from large groups of Canada geese flying in a V-shaped formation signal the transitions into spring and autumn.
 In some areas, migration routes have changed due to changes in habitat and food sources.
 In mild climates from southwestern British Columbia to California to the Great Lakes, some of the population has become nonmigratory due to adequate winter food supply and a lack of former predators.

 Males exhibit agonistic behavior both on and off breeding and nesting grounds.
 This behavior rarely involves interspecific killing.
 One documented case involved a male defending his nest from a brant that wandered into the area; the following attack lasted for one hour until the death of the brant.
 The cause of death was suffocation or drowning in mud as a direct result of the Canada goose's pecking the head of the brant into the mud.
 Researchers attributed it to high hormone levels and the brant's inability to leave the nesting area.